How will we know it's good?

 A clear purpose

-'This report recommends several changes to our administration.
+'This report recommends changes to our administration.
 Some of them involve spending that will exceed our budget.'

 Being reader-focused and direct are related.
 It's reader-focused to state your purpose or main point up-front.

 Begin by answering the questions running through your reader's mind.
 Could they be, 'What's this about?
 What's new?
 What do they want me to do?
 What have they decided?
 What's in it for me?
 Why should I read it?